 - Minimum 3 weeks between the date your application is submitted and your departure date

 - Completed application free of errors and omissions.
-NOTE: When applications are returned by CIC, the officer may only indicate some of the mistakes they have noticed rather than every problem which needs to be corrected for the application to be processed.
+NOTE: When applications are returned by IRCC, the officer may only indicate some of the mistakes they have noticed rather than every problem which needs to be corrected for the application to be processed.
 If your application has more than one mistake, up to a month can be added to the processing time each time the application is returned.
-However, if your application has been returned, this means that a CIC officer is assigned to your file and you do not have to start from the beginning again.
+However, if your application has been returned, this means that a IRCC officer is assigned to your file and you do not have to start from the beginning again.

 - Proof of Urgency.
 This must be in the form of a travel itinerary or ticket on a commercial carrier for which at least partial payment has been made.

-I can’t wait 3 weeks before traveling
+I can’t wait 3 weeks before travelling

 If you need to travel before your PR Card can be issued, you must apply for a Permanent Resident Travel Document at the nearest Canadian Diplomatic Mission (Canadian Consulate, Embassy, or High Commission).